pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps.md

 # Tanzu Apps

-This topic includes a description of applications available on Kubernetes.
+This topic includes a description of applications (apps) available on Kubernetes.

 ## Options